Recruitment of new beneficiaries

 The Foundation Board also wishes to emphasise the importance of regular savings, based on contributions from international institutions and organisations as well as personal payments, and invested over the long term in occupational pension provision.
 The example shows that regular savings are rewarded in the long term at the time of retirement, a message that should encourage young interpreters to join CPIC from their first contract.
 See the following link on the CPIC website for an example of long-term investment of occupational pension assets:

 Il is now possible to view a projection of your personal savings using the savings calculator provided under this link.

-The Foundation Board reminds beneficiaries that, during years when beneficiaries do not receive any employer contributions, CPIC membership is maintained and the capital continues to grow.
-Beneficiaries may make personal contributions of up to CHF 40’000.- or EUR 40’000.- per year at any time in order to increase their retirement savings.
+The Board of Trustees reminds us that during the years when beneficiaries do not receive contributions, their membership of the CPIC is maintained and their capital continues to grow.
+Beneficiaries may at any time make personal contributions of up to CHF 46,000 or EUR 46,000 per year to increase their retirement savings.

 The Assembly warmly thanked Jacques-André SCHNEIDER, outgoing President, for his unfailing commitment and the excellence of his presidency of the CPIC from 2003 to 2023.